Recently, Kevin Keller, the Gay teenage army brat's just gottenly married to a medical doctor.

 Run.
 Run far away and never look back.

 In the entire man's career, I think there was maybe ONE student who didn't leave him with a hole in his stomach.
 My memory's a little rusty, but I think it might've been Dilton Doiley.
-The session started out like any other typical meeting with the man feeling the pangs of pain and a sudden craving for his favorite Pepsi-Bismol, but eventually lessened when he explained the rationale behind his foward-thinking thoughts.
+The session started out like any other typical meeting with the man feeling the pangs of pain and a sudden craving for his favorite Pepsi-Bismol, but eventually lessened when he explained the rationale behind his forward-thinking thoughts.
 In the end, he wound up making a lot of sense, and actually made Mr. Grimley feel better about himself.

 Myself, I welcome the day when the sexual orientation of a comic character isn't a defining element.
 The real test of Kevin Keller's legacy will be when his stories are available in a digest without commentary, since that's where the typical reader is likely to read from their collection of Archie stories.